 Petition For Reinstatement Of Nursing License ~ Texas Board Of Nursing (BON)

 If you have questions about a petition for reinstatement of your nursing license, (or any other aspect of the nursing license reinstatement process), call to schedule a free legal consultation with a nursing license defense attorney, (512) 829-5619.
+Please note that we only help nurses, nursing students, and nursing applicants – with licensing and disciplinary issues.

 If your nursing license has been suspended or revoked, or if you’ve voluntarily surrendered your license, you can apply to the Texas Board of Nursing (BON) for a reinstatement of your license.After waiting at least one year after your license was suspended, revoked, or surrendered, you can begin the process of reinstating your nursing license by filling out a “Petition For Reinstatement Of Nursing License” form and submitting it to the nursing board.
 In most cases, you’ll also be required to provide supporting documentation.
 These documents could include: letters of reference, verification of continuing education, proof of completion of an alcohol or drug treatment program, or court documents related to a criminal offense.